-Barenboim and the Palestinian literary schol-ar Edward Said.
-The vision of a peaceful coexistence of cultures in the Middle East served as the guiding principle: not by coincidence did Goethe’s famous poetry collection titled West-Eastern Divan inspire the orchestra’s name.
-The orchestra rehearses their programs in intensive working sessions, subsequently presenting these on international concert tours.
-The West-Eastern Divan Orchestra has performed at such venues as the Berlin Philharmonie, the Teatro alla Scala in Milan, the Salle Pleyel in Paris, New York’s Carnegie Hall, Moscow’s Tchaikovsky Conservatory, and the Teatro Colón in Buenos Aires, as well as in Rabat, Ramallah, Qatar, and Abu Dhabi.
-The ensemble regularly appears at the BBC Proms, the Waldbühne in Berlin, and the Salzburg Festival.
-Most recently, in the spring of 2022, it performed Smetana’s Má vlast in Paris, Brussels, Luxembourg, Munich, Milan, and Prague; it also guested at the Ljubljana Festival earlier in August.
-Numerous CDs and DVDs, as well as Paul Smaczny’s film Knowledge Is the Beginning, document the work of the orchestra, which was named a UN Ambassador for Cultural Understanding in 2016.
-Through the Barenboim-Said Academy, the West-Eastern Divan Orchestra is associated with a state-recognized university for music and the humanities.
+The West-Eastern Divan Orchestra was founded in 1999 by Daniel Barenboim and the Palestinian literary scholar Edward Said.
+At its core is the vision of a peaceful coexistence of cultures — a guiding principle summed up in its motto: “Equal in Music.”
+The orchestra — composed in equal parts of young musicians from Israel and Arab countries, along with several members from Spain, Turkey, and Iran — prepares its programs in intensive working phases and subsequently presents these on international concert tours.
+The West-Eastern Divan Orchestra has performed at venues including the Berlin Philharmonie, the Vienna Musikverein, Teatro alla Scala in Milan, Salle Pleyel in Paris, New York’s Carnegie Hall, the Tchaikovsky Conservatory in Moscow, and the Teatro Colón in Buenos Aires, as well as in Rabat, Ramallah, Qatar, and Abu Dhabi.
+Most recently, in the spring of 2025, the orchestra toured with Zubin Mehta, performing in the Chinese metropolises of Beijing, Suzhou, Shenzhen, and Guangzhou, as well as in Vienna, Geneva, and Budapest.
+During the summer season, the West-Eastern Divan Orchestra appeared in Bremen, at the Waldbühne in Berlin, at the Schleswig-Holstein and Rheingau Music Festivals, as well as at the Salzburg Festival.
+Numerous CDs and DVDs, along with Paul Smaczny’s film Knowledge Is the Beginning, document the work of the orchestra, which was designated a UN Global Advocate for Cultural Understanding in 2016.
+The West-Eastern Divan Orchestra is also affiliated with the Barenboim-Said Academy, a state-recognized institution of higher education for music and the humanities.

 Further Information: www.west-eastern-divan.org